Anuken/Mindustry/TRANSLATING.md

 ## Translating for Mindustry

+**DISCLAIMER:** *Currently, 4.0 is far from done, which means that things such as block names, descriptions, and core text will be changing often.
+If you begin translating now, you might have to re-do large chunks of the bundle before final release.*

 To begin, log in to your GitHub account, or if you don't have one yet, create it [here](https://github.com/).

 Consult [this list](https://www.science.co.il/language/Locale-codes.php) to find the locale code for your language.
 Once you've found it,